 SECTION 5.
-No town officer and no salaried employee of the Town, nor any agent of any such officer or salaried employee, shall sell materials or supplies to the Town without the permission of the Board of Selectmen expressed in a vote which shall appear on their records with the reasons therefor.
+No town officer and no salaried employee of the Town, nor any agent of any such officer or salaried employee, shall sell materials or supplies to the Town without the permission of the Select Board expressed in a vote which shall appear on their records with the reasons therefor.

 SECTION 6.
-No town officer and no salaried employee of the Town, nor any agent of such an officer or employee, shall receive any compensation or commission for work done by him for the Town except his official salary and fees allowed by law without the permission of the Selectmen expressed in a vote which shall appear on their records with the reasons therefor.
+No town officer and no salaried employee of the Town, nor any agent of such an officer or employee, shall receive any compensation or commission for work done by him for the Town except his official salary and fees allowed by law without the permission of the Select Board expressed in a vote which shall appear on their records with the reasons therefor.

 SECTION 7.
-An Inspector of Gas Fitting shall be appointed by the Board of Selectmen to serve for a term of one year from June first, or until his successor is appointed and qualified.
+An Inspector of Gas Fitting shall be appointed by the Select Board to serve for a term of one year from June first, or until his successor is appointed and qualified.
 He shall be a licensed and qualified Master or Journeyman gas fitter or plumber.
-The Board of Selectmen shall have authority to establish and change fees to be charged for inspections to be made by the Inspector of Gas Fitting. (adopted 2/26/62; amended 5/20/74, 5/5/92)
+The Select Board shall have authority to establish and change fees to be charged for inspections to be made by the Inspector of Gas Fitting. (adopted 2/26/62; amended 5/20/74, 5/5/92)

 SECTION 8.
-A Wire Inspector shall be appointed by the Board of Selectmen for the term of one year from June first, or until his successor is appointed and qualified.
+A Wire Inspector shall be appointed by the Select Board for the term of one year from June first, or until his successor is appointed and qualified.
 He shall be a licensed and qualified Master or Journeyman Electrician.
-The Board of Selectmen shall have authority to establish and change fees to be charged for inspections to be made by the Wire Inspector. (adopted 2/26/62; amended 3/3/65, 5/20/74)
+The Select Board shall have authority to establish and change fees to be charged for inspections to be made by the Wire Inspector. (adopted 2/26/62; amended 3/3/65, 5/20/74)

 SECTION 9.
-A Plumbing Inspector shall be appointed by the Board of Selectmen for a term of one year from June first, or until his successor is appointed and qualified.
+A Plumbing Inspector shall be appointed by the Select Board for a term of one year from June first, or until his successor is appointed and qualified.
 He shall be a licensed and qualified Master or Journeyman Plumber.
-The Board of Selectmen shall have authority to establish and change fees to be charged for inspections to be made by the Plumbing Inspector. (adopted 3/9/66; amended 5/20/74, 5/5/92)
+The Select Board shall have authority to establish and change fees to be charged for inspections to be made by the Plumbing Inspector. (adopted 3/9/66; amended 5/20/74, 5/5/92)